zhichl/Pixel-Art-Maker/README.md

 # Pixel Art Maker

 This is a simple pixel art maker.
+To play with the demo: [Pixel Art Maker](https://zhichl.github.io/pixel-art-maker/).

 ## Instructions